 - Transepithelial nasal potential difference measurement

-Your doctor may need to check your lungs.
+Your lungs may be tested.
 This may be done to look for symptoms or to determine treatment.
 Tests may include:

 Tests may also be needed to check the pancreas.
 These tests may be done to assess symptoms or determine treatment.